aptos-labs/aptos-core/developer-docs-site/docs/nodes/validator-node/operator/delegation-pool-operations.md

 })();

 ```
-Alternatively you can use Aptos CLI to call View functions.
+Alternatively, you can use Aptos CLI to call View functions.

 ```bash
  aptos move view [OPTIONS] --function-id <FUNCTION_ID>

 ```

-To discover the available options and the process for making an `aptos move view` call, access the help with `aptos move view --help`.
+To discover the available options and the process for making an `aptos move view` call, access the help information with `aptos move view --help`.
 This will display the required arguments for invoking the view functions.